the oldest known form of the languages in the Iranian part of the Indo-Iranian

 the Yashts.
 While these function as hymns of praise, they sometimes include

 narratives.
-The typical example is the Primal Cow Creation Myth which has been referred to many times because it is the
+The typical example is the Creation Myth of the Indo-Europeans which has been referred to many times because it is the

 Indo-European myth that has been most widely recognized by other Indo-European